+Admission into the program required for enrollment.
 Provides theory and hands-on training in the operation, diagnostics, and service of vehicle braking systems.
 Specific emphasis will be placed on the correct diagnostic strategies to locate and repair faults in ABS, VSC and VDIM systems.
 Initial focus will be placed on performing basic brake service procedures and diagnosis.
 This course is a prerequisite for all future HiTECC courses.
 Remain in good standing in the HiTECC Program.
 [GE]

-Internship
+Internship I

+Admission into the program required for enrollment.
 Provides students with a managed internship experience in an automotive dealership.
 Students will focus on practicing skills learned throughout their first term of automotive instruction, including performing basic maintenance and diagnosing/repairing electrical and braking systems.
 Students will be required to document and share these experiences as they work toward ASE Certification.
 Emphasis will also be placed on developing strong customer service and teamworking skills.
 Remain in good standing in the HiTECC Program.
 [GE]